NCAR/HPCinstall/README.md

  3. The install directory should not exist, to prevent involuntary clobbering.
 Use the `--force` option to allow `HPCinstall` to clobber previous builds.
 Note that the path is not currently cleaned up before rerunning the install script, so manually cleaning may still be desired.

- 4. The number (14743 in this case) at the end of the install script log `hpci.build-zlib-1.2.8-14743.txt` is the PID of the execution.
+ 4. The string (20161116T114509 in this case) at the end of the install script log `hpci.build-zlib-1.2.8-20161116T114509.txt` is the shortened isoformat of the date and time when the script ran, in this case 2016 Nov 16th at Time 11:45:09
 It is added to avoid deleting the log from previous attempts, so one can compare the current erros with the previous one(s) in case of failures, to see if any progress has been made.
 To reduce clutter, the other logs (modules, env, etc) are clobbered because tend to have more obvious content and not error messages.